How to create an event

 • View the registration form.
 You can also preview the direct registration form in draft mode before you publish the event.

 • Sharing & Embed Codes.
-This is where you will find the links and embed codes for the event, which you can use to market and promote on your website, through your social media, and via any other applicable outlet.
+This is where you will find the links and embed codes for the event, which you can use to market and promote on your website, on your social media, and other applicable outlets.

 • Memos.
-This is where you can create memos that will be sent to the registered attendees in this event with any important information related to the event.
+This is where you can create memos to be sent to registered attendees in this event with any important information related to the specific event.

 • Report.
-This is where you can view the detailed stats and financial reports for the event.
+This is where you can view the event's detailed stats and financial reports.

 • Edit.
 This is where you can edit the event configuration within any one of the five steps.